fierro-cristina/pico-y-placa-predictor/README.md

 * "tests" folder - contains a detailed test suite built to put each implemeted method to the test.

 # Run the code:
-To run this project on console, this repository should be cloned or downloaded.
+To run this project, this repository should be cloned or downloaded.
 Once the repository is in a local folder, the project can be executed on console using the following command on any terminal or IDE with Python 3:

 `python main.py`